rohit-kuinkel1/env-blur/README.md

 # env-mask

-A VS Code extension (unpublished) that automatically masks sensitive values in environment files to protect secrets from shoulder surfing and accidental exposure.
+A VS Code extension that automatically masks sensitive values in environment files to protect secrets from shoulder surfing and accidental exposure.

 ![Masked Values](images/masked.png)
 _Environment variables with values safely masked_